Skip to navigation Skip to content

 • General care notifications on or after 1 July 2018

-• WA ex-nuptial case care notifications on or after 15 May 2019, effecting only Child Support Periods (CS Periods) with a WA ex-nuptial status of No
+• WA ex-nuptial case care notifications on or after 15 May 2019, affecting only Child Support Periods (CS Periods) with a WA ex-nuptial status of Yes

 For help with adding a pending care record for all other care notifications, see Care Cuba Process Help - Care levels notified before 1 July 2018 and WA ex-nuptial child support periods

-Select Create Document in the use the Change in Care macro to generate the document for Cuba.
+Select Create Document in the Care Change macro to generate the document for Cuba.
 Save the document in the Care window.

-After adding and documenting all pending care notifications, see Making a decision for child support change in care.
+After adding and documenting all pending care notifications, see Making a decision for a change in child support care.

 4